samsao/eslint-config-samsao/README.md

 We follow [Airbnb's Styleguide](https://github.com/airbnb/javascript) with some minors tweaks and modifications.

-The purpose of this repository is to mainly store Samsao's eslint config for its different projects.
+The purpose of this repository is to mainly store Samsao's ESLint config for its different projects.

 ### Base